plehman2000/quarrel/README.md

 2. Optionally enter an opposition claim (auto-generated if not provided)
 3. Configure analysis settings:
    - Model size (Large/Small)
-   - Number of websites to search (10-100)
+   - Number of websites to search (10-100) - number of websites collected for the opposition and proposition
-   - Evidence chunks per argument (2-20)
+   - Evidence chunks per argument (2-20) - number of informative chunks found for each cluster of website text chunks
 4. Click "Start Analysis" to begin evaluation

 ## Technical Details